ostosh/isomorphic-path/README.md

 # isomorphic-path
-A wrapper module exposes node's path API in the browser and node context.
+A wrapper module that exposes node's path API in the browser and node contexts.

 Supported Methods:
  * normalize